dbuarque/repack-lambda/README.md

 ### Features:

 * Develop multiple lambda functions over the same code base using shared libraries
-* Scaffold new lambda functions (Configs, Handlers & Tests)
+* Scaffold new lambda functions (configs, handlers & tests)
 * One command deploy (build, lint, test & deploy)
-* Webpack build System for production
+* Webpack build system for production
 * Use ES2015 & Babel
-* Use Mocha for Tests
+* Use Mocha for tests
 * Travis for CI
 * Use ESLint
 * Easy versioning & release